GridTools/gt4py/CODING_GUIDELINES.md

 To keep technical debt at acceptable levels, design and implementation of new features should follow best practices:

-1. Make sure your code is covered by automatic testing to ensure its correctness.
+1. Make sure your code is always covered by automatic testing to ensure its correctness.
 Where unit tests are impractical, use integration tests.
 2. Adhere to the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles of software design.
 3. Do not reinvent the wheel: if someone solved your problem within the project or in a third party library, consider using their solution or extending it before writing a new component for the same purpose.
 4. _You aren't gonna need it_ ([YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)): do not design solutions for problems that might come up in the future, as chances are that you will never need that code.
 Focus on current problems and prepare for future requirements by writing clean code.